vnobo/plate/boot/platform/README.md

 ## Project Structure

-The project is structured in a typical Spring Boot fashion, with the main application entry point in the `com.plate.boot` package.
-It includes various sub-packages for different concerns such as security, relational data handling, and common utilities.
+The project is organized in a typical Spring Boot manner, with the main application entry point located in the `com.plate.boot` package.
+It contains various sub-packages dealing with different aspects such as security, relational data handling, and common utilities.

 ## Features

-The application includes the following key features:
+The application encompasses the following key features:

-- **User Management**: Handles user-related operations and authentication.
+- **User Management**: Deals with user-related operations and authentication.
-- **Security**: Implements security configurations and OAuth2 support.
+- **Security**: Implements security configurations and provides OAuth2 support.
-- **Logging**: Manages application logs efficiently with pagination and cleanup.
+- **Logging**: Effectively manages application logs with pagination and cleanup functions.
 - **Menus**: Manages menu items and their associated permissions.
-- **Tenant Support**: Provides multi-tenancy capabilities.
+- **Tenant Support**: Offers multi-tenancy capabilities.
-- **Caching**: Utilizes caching mechanisms to improve performance.
+- **Caching**: Utilizes caching mechanisms to enhance performance.

 ## Dependencies

-The project relies on several dependencies, including:
+The project depends on several dependencies, including:

 - Spring Boot 3.x.x
 - Spring Data R2DBC